 If you are familiar with Ayurveda, you are familiar with the concept that everything in life — including our bodies, the food that we eat, and the environment around us — is composed of the three “doshas”; Vata, Pitta and Kapha.
-These qualities, or principles of nature, each have their own fundamental traits.
+These qualities, or principles of nature, each have their own fundamental traits and we’re going to share with you tips for optimal skin care.
 Vata, the principle of movement, is the ruling dosha for the late fall and winter seasons.
-These months are marked by the same qualities that characterize Vata: coldness, dryness, lightness, and movement.
+Especially in these months, we experience the same qualities that characterize Vata: coldness, dryness, lightness, and movement.

 During the winter, many notice a tendency toward dryness, constipation, anxiety and insomnia — all symptoms of a Vata imbalance that can take their toll on our skin.
 Luckily, through the understanding of Ayurvedic principles, we can take steps to pacify Vata and keep our skin balanced and glowing throughout the winter months.